The Sacred Matrix: From the Matrix of Violence to the Matrix of Life

 A book that offers answers to many basic questions of our existence, our origins and history, our society, and our personal situations.
 It deals with how evil came into the world, the basic trauma in history, the source of our alienation, the roots of sexual fear, the possibilities of healing, our existence beyond birth and death, the possibilities of creating a future without fear and violence…

 Translated from the German by Sten Linnander and Kate Bunney

-“An immense injustice is occurring at this time on Earth.
-Many of those who stand against this injustice are sitting in the torture caves of the military, police and secret services.
-In this very moment there are hundreds of thousands of people who suffer from the most unspeakable pain there.
-All the same they continue.
-It is this measure that we must apply to ourselves when talking about global peace work today.
-Will the victim’s screams continue to go unheard – or will we create a world where there are no longer these screams?”
+A terrible injustice is taking place on Earth right now.
+Many of those who resist are sitting in torture chambers belonging to the military, police and intelligence services.
+Right at this moment, there are hundreds of thousands of people there who are suffering the most unspeakable pain.
+And yet they continue.
+This is the standard that we must apply when speaking of global peace work today.
+Will the screams of the victims continue to go unheard – or will we create a world where there are no more victims?

-But all the more he needs and seeks a convincing answer to the question how the global madness of violence could be ended whether in Tshetshenia, or Palestine, in Europe or Latin America.
-For this purpose he must leave behind up-to-date way of thinking, overcome the limits of normality, enter unknown mental terrain by means of authentic experience and look into what is really there: into the inside, into the zones of our most intimate longing, into the outside, into the reality surrounding us and its universal structures, into our past with the raise of a violent, patriarch epoch, into the future, into an ever more concrete vision of a possible planetary peace culture.
+Rather, he needs and seeks a way to end the global madness of violence, whether in Chechnya or Palestine, in Europe or Latin America.
+Therefore, he must leave behind conventional ways of thinking and by overcoming the limits of normality, enter unknown mental terrain grounded in authentic experience and look into what is really there: into our most intimate longings, hidden deep inside the human psyche; into our universal structures that govern the reality surrounding us; into our past and the rise of patriarchal violence; and into the future, into an ever more concrete vision of a possible planetary peace culture.